DanZinagri/NicheD20_Quartz/content/Classes/Magic/Wizard/_index.md

 At 5th level and every 4 levels thereafter,, the wizard learns to draw additional power from his schools of magic gaining one of the following benefits; if a selection has a listed school of magic the selection must match his dedicated study:

-For a complete listing of wizard school specializations, see [[List of School Specializations|List of School Specializations]]
+For a complete listing of wizard school specializations, see [List of School Specializations](./List%20of%20School%20Specializations.md)

 ## Meta Reservoir (Su)